-The NPF Virtual Museum Project is part of the Heritage Space Program.
+The Nayong Pilipino Foundation Virtual Museum Project is part of the Heritage Space Program.
 The project will consist of digital exhibitions of the different artifacts with the intention of going beyond the standard flat images and short captions.
 This will be achieved through different multimedia outputs, such as videos, three-dimensional imaging, social media integration, and community-centered content generation.
 The last two are important in creating a dialogue and co-production between NPF, the indigenous communities represented, and the public.

 Our future cultural park will include a museum that will house the NPF permanent collection that has over 2,500 artifacts from the different indigenous peoples of Luzon, Visayas, and Mindanao.
 The NPF collection is diverse and varied, ranging from intricate beaded jewelry to striking weaponry for hunting and warfare to ritualistic artifacts.
 It also includes musical instruments, vessels, funerary objects, and textiles.

 25 May 2021 – Museo ng Nayong Pilipino Bulletin (April 2021)

 19 February 2021 – Museo ng Nayong Pilipino Bulletin (February 2021)

 10 February 2021 – Museo ng Nayong Pilipino presents “Unthread”

 16 December 2020 – Museo ng Nayong Pilipino Bulletin (December 2020)

 The Philippines has a wide array of basket forms, all depending on their use.
 Moreover, the weaves, their sizes, and even the fibers used to produce these point to a craft and artistry that has spanned centuries.
 The practicality of their storage use hints at the multiplicity of their use and an art that has been passed.